 Sea Turtles 911 offers 3-10 day school field trips in Hawaii, USA and Hainan, China for school groups looking to offer students the chance to experience conservation work firsthand.
-Students are able to gain hands-on experience with one of the world’s most ancient creatures: sea turtles.
+Students are able to gain hands-on experience through activities geared toward saving one of the world’s most ancient creatures: sea turtles.
 Since education is a major part of species preservation and restoration, students are exposed to many different aspects of conservation efforts throughout their stay.
-While on these visits, focus will be put on exposing students to the physical work involved in sea turtle conservation as well as to the community education that takes place.
-Students will perform all daily sea turtle husbandry tasks, as well as weigh and measure live sea turtles for records to be used in future research.
-Maintenance work on the floating hospital will also be performed as necessary, including changing nets, removing pollution from the environment, basic carpentry and painting of fishermen homes.
-Throughout the stay, various discussions and activities could take place at different locations around Hainan Island, including Haikou, Wenchang, Qionghai, Lingshui, and Sanya.
-These activities are aimed at making individuals think about extinction and conservation in a practical way so that they could be future stewards of the ocean.
+While on these visits, focus will be put on introducing students to the scientific work involved in sea turtle conservation, including community volunteer services that support conservation.
+Students will also learn about sea turtle husbandry, rescue, and rehabilitation.
+Throughout the trip, various discussions and activities would take place at different locations around Hawaii and Hainan Island.
+These activities are aimed at preparing students to think ahead about extinction and conservation in a practical way so that they could be future stewards of the ocean.

 The pollution in our ocean is killing hundreds of thousands of sea turtles and other marine life each year, as they mistaken it for food such as jellyfish.
 Some of the pollution wash up on the beaches and can be swept back into the ocean.
 Thus, your group will help clean up the trash along a stretch of beach.
 To be as efficient as possible in the cleaning process, the group can break up into different roles for collecting the trash and disposing it properly.
-When performing beach clean ups, visiting students may join with local students to clean trash off a nearby beach.
-By joining together, teenagers from two very different backgrounds will learn how they can organize each other to work effectively and be able to lead beach clean up events when they return back home.
+By performing beach clean ups, students will learn how they can organize each other to work effectively and be able to lead beach clean up events when they return back home.
 Read more about a beach clean-up done by these student volunteers.

-Students can set up tables to raise awareness for sea turtle conservation in tourist areas, pass out fliers, and speak with tourists about not buying sea turtle products as souvenirs during their vacation.
+We can set up tables for students to raise awareness for sea turtle conservation in our partnered hotel resorts, where they can speak with tourists about the importance of protecting sea turtles.
 The more people who learn about the reasons why sea turtles are going extinct, the more turtles we can save, as people begin to adjust their own behaviors.
 We will train students on how to promote sea turtle conservation to the public, which they can continue to do when they return to their home school.
-Students can also use their artistic creativity to raise awareness, such as building numerous sandcastles in the shape of sea turtles on the beach to raise awareness.
+Students can also use their artistic creativity to raise awareness, such as building numerous sandcastles in the shape of sea turtles on the beach.
 Read this article from a past student group about this experience.

 In China, students are limited to viewing sea turtles only in captive environments, hardly comparable to the experience of beholding animals in nature.
-However, the students will personally name their rescued sea turtle and have the opportunity to release their adopted sea turtle back to nature.
+However, the students will personally name a rescued sea turtle and have the opportunity to release their adopted sea turtle back to nature!
 This is a wonderful moment to witness an endangered animal given a second chance in life, returning home to the ocean.
 Releasing a turtle draws a lot of public spectators, so it also becomes a good opportunity to raise awareness to the public.
 During this time, it is also a great opportunity to raise public awareness by taking excellent photos and videos.
 After the turtle is released, students can share the photos and videos on social media to raise more public awareness online.

 Group Registration Requirements

 Ideal group size for optimal hands-on experience is 10-20 students, however we have worked with much larger groups and can be arranged per request.
-We request a 4-week minimum group registration deadline prior to date of arrival.
+We request a 6-week minimum registration deadline prior to date of arrival.
 Because we only host one group at a time, we recommend reserving your school trip dates as early as possible.
-To register, complete the Program Registration Form.
-Please review our Frequently Asked Questions (FAQ).
-For all other inquiries or to register for this trip, please contact us at: email@example.com
+For all other inquiries or to register for a trip, please contact us at: email@example.com